Dolphins owner retracts statement requiring his players stand during National Anthem

-DAVIE, FLA.
-(WSVN) - Miami Dolphins’ owner Stephen Ross retracted a statement he made Monday night requiring his players on the team to stand for the National Anthem.
+DAVIE, Fla.
+(WSVN & AP) — Miami Dolphins’ owner Stephen Ross retracted a statement he made Monday night requiring his players on the team to stand for the National Anthem.

 The New York Daily News interviewed Ross during his trip to New York where he’s receiving an award from the Jackie Robinson Foundation.